lauradondiego/Sprint-Challenge-Applied-Javascript/README.md

 5. What is a component?

-The HTML, CSS, JS all together and can be reused in a site.
+A component is a class - The HTML, CSS, JS all together and can be reused in a site.
 We can add tabs for instance in our HTML and it will automatically be updated with set styles in CSS.

 ### Git Set up